 - SaaS solutions are the panacea.
 When you shift to an OpEx and cloud model, your woes will be solved, right?
 Probably not.
 What we at Devo hear regularly from large customers is that ingress and egress costs can exceed $1M per month for a competing enterprise log management platform environment – that cost doesn’t even factor in licensing spend!
 Additionally, when on-prem solutions are migrated (lift and shift) for use in the cloud the data management requirements migrate as well, which is not so great.

 With these two TCO traps in mind, how can you circumvent them?
 What are the best practices?

 - Know your requirements.
-Before you take any action on your data operations needs, first understand what’s required for your day to day management; track events per second, data ingestion, etc. and set your benchmarks, then extrapolate those on an annual basis.
+Before you take any action on your log management needs, first understand what’s required for your day to day management; track events per second, data ingestion, etc. and set your benchmarks, then extrapolate those on an annual basis.
 What’s easy now might not be so easy in the future.

 - Get ahead of the talent shortage.
 It’s no surprise that the skills gap and overall talent scarcity has not narrowed, but this should be top of mind.
 Chances are you will only be able to find and afford the people you have now.
-Make sure your data operations platform can scale with the headcount you already have.
+Make sure your log management platform can scale with the headcount you already have.

 - Avoid vendor lock-in.
-It can be expensive to switch data operations platforms once you’ve chosen one, and if costs to switch are high you can also expect to see licensing costs increase accordingly.
+It can be expensive to switch log management platforms once you’ve chosen one, and if costs to switch are high you can also expect to see licensing costs increase accordingly.
 Keep your options open with a balanced solution that can handle your data volumes during the decision-making process.